Fargo, North Dakota: Recent history

 Fargo has continued to expand rapidly but steadily.
 Since the mid-1980s, the bulk of new residential growth has occurred in the south and southwest zones of the area (for example in West Fargo) due to geographic constraints on the north side.
 The city's major retail districts on the southwest side have likewise seen rapid development.

 Downtown Fargo has been gentrified due in part to investments by the city and private developers in the Renaissance Zone.
 Most older neighborhoods, such as Horace Mann, have either avoided decline or been revitalized through housing rehabilitation promoted by planning agencies to strengthen the city's core.

-NDSU has grown rapidly into a major research university and forms a major component of the city's identity and economy.
+North Dakota State University (NDSU) has grown rapidly into a major research university and forms a major component of the city's identity and economy.
 Most students live off-campus in the surrounding Roosevelt neighborhood.
 The university has established a presence downtown through both academic buildings and apartment housing.
 In addition, NDSU Bison Football has gained a significant following among many area residents.
 In recent years, Fargo has also become a regional technology and healthcare hub, as a result of Microsoft and Sanford Health both building regional campuses in the city center.

 Since the late 1990s, the Fargo-Moorhead Metropolitan Statistical Area has consistently had one of the lowest unemployment rates among MSAs in the United States.

 On July 14, 2023, 37-year-old Mohamad Barakat opened fire on a group of police officers in the city who were responding to an unrelated traffic accident.
 One officer was killed and two others were injured before Barakat was killed by one of the officers at the scene.